projectara/greybus-spec/source/bridged_phy.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Unlike most other Greybus UART operations, the Greybus UART serial state operation is initiated by the module implementing the UART protocol.
+Unlike most other Greybus UART operations, the Greybus UART serial state operation is initiated by the Module implementing the UART protocol.
 It notifies the peer that a control line status has changed, or that there is an error with the UART.